mstasak/HBD8080A/README.md

 Status: running well from the front panel.
 Speed equivalent to approximately 40MHz 8080A (on a Ryzen 5500 host).
 Host load about 1.0 logical core.

+*Update: tested speed for a release build, got 638-645 MHz!
+This is a small program though, mostly mov, dcr, jnz, jmp instructions.
+Results should vary for a different mix of instructions.

 Next: implement a dumb terminal (teletype-ish).
 Make a monitor program, or try to run a significant program, like IMSAI SCS or Palo Alto Tiny Basic.